WPChill/modula-lite/README.txt

 *Be as proud of your wedding album as you are of your wedding.*

+== 3rd party or external service disclaimer ==

+The plugin connects to our website through an API call (https://wp-modula.com/wp-json/mt/v1/get-all-extensions) in order to request a list of available extensions.

+IT DOES NOT SEND ANY DATA NOR DO WE COLLECT INFORMATION FROM THE REQUEST

+Our privacy policy can be found at this URL https://wp-modula.com/privacy-policy/

 == Installation ==
 = For automatic installation: =